-We’ve officially opened a ninth community that’s much more than bricks and mortar.
+We’ve officially opened a tenth community that’s much more than bricks and mortar.

 Housing Minister Megan Woods this morning helped cut the ribbon at ŌCHT’s 37 home development at Gowerton Place, Richmond.

 The Wigram MP was joined by Christchurch East MP and Associate Housing Minister Poto Williams, and Te Tai Tonga MP Rino Tirikatene.

 It’s the fifth ŌCHT development Mrs Woods has opened since 2020 and she anticipates many more.

 As the drizzle fell, Mrs Woods described ŌCHT as a key strategic partner in the push to deliver more public housing in Christchurch.

 The government supports new community housing via the income related rent subsidy and the associated operations subsidy.

 For ŌCHT, that 25-year investment figure was $39,730,578.48 across 143 houses, Mrs Woods said.